gatsbyjs/gatsby/docs/blog/2017-02-21-1-0-progress-update-where-came-from-where-going/index.md

 The final pieces for theme support are coming soon.
 Gatsby's theme system will have some unique properties.
 You'll be able to add multiple themes to a site.
-So you could start a site with a "gatsby-for-blogs" theme and later add on a "portfolio" theme.
+So you could start a site with a "blog" theme and later add on a "portfolio" theme.
 Themes will also be able to _compose_ other themes.
 So a large organization could have a standard "base" theme and then individual departments could extend the base theme to meet their specific requirements.